AlanNevill/DupesMaint2/README.md

-# DupesMaint2
+.# DupesMaint2

 ## CLI application - Similar to Find Duplicates

-Finds duplicate files from database tables in Pops database, but only for the specified folder.
+Finds duplicate files from database tables in Photos database, but only for the specified folder.

 ### Root command `DupesMaintConsole`